First Marina Trust Launches Investment App to Support Businesses

 Managing Director of First Marina Trust Limited, Ehiosu Odaro Oviawe, said with the launch of the app, First Marina would continue to extend the frontiers of personalised financial services delivery.

-“First Mariner Trust Limited has therefore launched a unique investment solution which has been carefully designed to take care of the needs of additional customers which is FMTSpace.
-It is a product designed with our customers in mind and it comes with speed and comfort without losing our core values which is hinged on personalized financial service delivery.
+“First Marina Trust Limited has therefore launched a unique investment solution which has been carefully designed to take care of the needs of additional customers which is FMTSpace.
+It is a product designed with our customers in mind and it comes with speed and comfort without losing our core values which is hinged on personalized financial service delivery.”

-Chairman, First Marina Trust Limited, Mrs. Salamatu Aderinokun, in his welcome address, said as at the time First Marina Trusted Limited commenced operations thirty-three years ago, the Nigerian financial landscape had few features such as: Very few strong financial institutions and banks; Very many weak financial institutions and banks; Manual banking operations characterised by deposit and withdrawal booklets and ledgers; Heavy reliance on cash and physical cash movements; Weak governmental regulation; Regularly distressed banks and financial institutions that go under with the accompanying loss of depositors’ money, among other features.
+Chairman, First Marina Trust Limited, Mrs. Salamatu Aderinokun, in her welcome address, said as at the time First Marina Trusted Limited commenced operations thirty-three years ago, the Nigerian financial landscape had few features such as: Very few strong financial institutions and banks; Very many weak financial institutions and banks; etc.